Jacob-Dentes/cs6820-lp/README.md

 x3_value = x3.evaluate(sol)
 ```

+### ellipsoid.py
+The file `ellipsoid.py` contains an implementation of ellipsoid method.
+It contains a function `ellipsoid_method` that has an identical API to the `simplex` method from `simplex.py`, except it also supports a `max_iter` argument to bound the number of iterations.
+The ellipsoid implementation does not use fixed point arithmetic, so may suffer strong numerical issues for large problems.

 ### correct_solver.py
 The file `correct_solver.py` contains a function for using Scipy to evaluate LP's created using `lp.py`.
 This is used for testing purposes.

 ### test_lp.py
 The file `test_lp.py` contains several example functions for testing our implementations.
-It has functions for constructing fractional knapsack and Klee-Minty cube instances.
+It has functions for constructing fractional knapsack, Klee-Minty cube, min-cost flow, and Alvis-Friedmann instances.
+You need Networkx to import this module.

+### analysis.py
+The file `analysis.py` contains our experiments.
+It formulates several LPs, runs each method on them, and reports the times.
+You need Networkx to run this script.